lambert-p/org-to-ghpages/README.md

 ## Examples

-To see how this is used, please look at `project.org` which is in this repository.
+To see a practical example of how this is used, please look at `project.org` which is in this repository.
 I generated both the `README.md` and `examples.md` files aginst this file.

 ## Requirements